Last summer we told you about the R22 phase out and with summer approaching, Barlow Service Experts wanted to remind you of your courses of action.

 READY TO BE DONE WITH IT?

-If you don’t want to stress about the issue of your refrigerant being phased-out, or you don’t want to stress about the rising costs of said refrigerant, or you just want to improve the environment with a non-ozone destroying refrigerant, call Barlow Service Experts today and we’ll come out and provide you a free in-home estimate on a new air conditioning system, just in time for spring!
+If you don’t want to have to worry about the issue of your refrigerant being phased-out, or you don’t want to worry about the rising costs of said refrigerant, or you just want to improve the environment with a non-ozone destroying refrigerant, call Barlow Service Experts today and we’ll come out and provide you a free in-home estimate on a new air conditioning system, just in time for spring!